What is the best way to spend Nectar points?

 It isn’t tricky to get your head around the options for spending Nectar points.

-Everything gets you 0.5p per point (so 0.8p if you convert your Avios points) with the exception of:
+Everything gets you 0.5p per Nectar point (so 0.8p per Avios if you convert your Avios points) with the exception of:

 - Caffe Nero drink vouchers, which can be worth up to 1p (equivalent to up to 1.6p per Avios)

-That said, 0.8p in pseudo-cash by redeeming Avios for one of the options above is not a bad deal if you feel your travelling options are restricted at the moment.
+0.8p in pseudo-cash by redeeming Avios for any of the other options above is not a bad deal if you feel your travelling options are restricted at the moment.

 It is substantially better than redeeming for any of the non-flying options on the British Airways website (car hire, hotels, wine) where you only receive around 0.5p per Avios.